naineel1209/daytona-astro-js-blog/README.md

 - [DONE] add a view counter to articles
 - [DONE] make a shareable button
 - [DONE] make author to about-me
-- make images an cdn
+- [DONE] make images an cdn
 - [DONE] add all the published articles on the sanity
-- solve the issue of deployment failing
+- [DONE] solve the issue of deployment failing
+- started linkmaker table-of-contents
 - change the theme to strictly dark mode

 ```sh